 Number one excuse – but never a valid reason.
 We all have busy lifestyles, whether it’s work related or family commitments, but realistically we can all find the time for half an hour of exercise.

 Organise your time wisely – delegate responsibilities.
 Make running a priority in your weekly schedule and make little sacrifices here and there to ensure you have enough time.
 The more you value running, the more time you’ll set aside for it.

 2) “I’m too tired to run”

 How many times has someone cancelled a running session with the excuse that they’re too tired?
 “I had a late night”, “I need a lie in”, “I can’t be bothered”.
 This explanation is the most common among those who actually have the time to spare, but simply lack the inclination to run.

 Make sure you get a regular sleeping pattern.
 Devote yourself to early nights the day before a scheduled run.
 Don’t forget, you don’t always have to go running at the crack of dawn – opt for later in the day.
 Why not clear your mind with an evening run?

 3) “I’ll get bored easily”

 Those who haven’t tried running normally use this excuse.
 I’ll grant you that training on a treadmill in a gym can be terrifyingly tedious – and that’s why the great outdoors holds the key.
-Stop watching re-runs on Dave, and head out of the front door – there is a world out there!
+Stop watching re-runs, and head out of the front door – there is a world out there!